digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Map of All Frontend React Components
+## Veritable Three Agent SSI Demo: Map of All Frontend React Components

 To better understand the structure of the React application you can browse the following three component diagrams.